Platforms overview

 EasyRunner

-EasyRunner can host the OpenClaw Gateway as a small containerized app behind its Caddy proxy.
-This guide assumes an EasyRunner host that runs Podman-compatible Compose apps and exposes HTTPS through Caddy.
+EasyRunner hosts the OpenClaw Gateway as a small containerized app behind its Caddy proxy.
+This guide assumes an EasyRunner host that runs Podman-compatible Compose apps and terminates HTTPS through Caddy.

 Before you begin